Aditya1156/TypeForge/README.md

 1. Navigate to the Dashboard from the sidebar
 2. Explore different tabs: Overview, Analytics, History
 3. Track your progress and identify improvement areas
-4. Set goals and monitor achievements
+4. Set daily practice time goals and monitor achievement
+5. View timer statistics and maintain practice streaks

+### Timer & Goal Setting
+1. Set your daily practice goal in the dashboard timer widget
+2. Timer automatically starts when you begin typing
+3. Monitor progress in the compact sidebar widget
+4. Track streaks and celebrate goal achievements
+5. View detailed time statistics across days, weeks, and months

 ### Customization
 1. Open Settings from the sidebar